Barbanio/Publications/AsyncAPI: A springboard for open-source professional.md

 Collaboration, co-creation, engagement.
 They are undeniable.
 Nothing can be built without a bit of help from our new friends.
 That’s a whole new concept of what a work environment can be.

 Feeling comfortable, welcome, trustworthy is the only way to create a sense of belonging.
 So, AsyncAPI mainly relies on accepting difference as a virtue and valuing trust in people to construct a solid and coherent community.
 This combination is probably the secret to the constant growth of the community and of the project itself.

+Under these premises, AsyncAPI is increasingly involved in different programs such as Google Summer of Code, Google Season of Docs, OpenForce, Outreachy, and even started AsyncAPI's own Mentorship program.

 The main motto is that everybody has something to contribute.
 The more eyes, the more perspectives.
 The first and main skill is the willingness and eagerness to learn.
 All people are welcome, and there is always someone ready to help those who need it.
 So, the idea of not knowing something can be finally compelling.
 Let’s watch it this way, as a blank page for starting.
 A fresh view.